Cancel Your Plans: Why Staying At Home Is Cool Now

 If your ideal Friday night involves less dancing on tables and flirting with hotties at the club and more eating takeout and drinking wine on the couch, you’re far from alone.
 In fact, you’re part of the growing lifestyle trend that is staying in.
 A new survey from market research firm Mintel says that 28% of “young millennials” (or people aged 24-31) prefer drinking at home.
+Meanwhile, a whopping 55% of Americans of all ages feel similarly.
 Sorry, barflies and clubrats, you’re officially in the minority.
 (I’m sure it has nothing to do with those super flattering nicknames.)

 It’s not hard to imagine a litany of reasons why this might be.
 For starters, 74% of participants in the study cited the desire to imbibe in a relaxing environment — as opposed to a sweaty, crowded one where they’re constantly being jostled, spilled on, and fending off unwanted advances — as a key reason to stay home.
 Sixty-nine percent say the need or desire to save money is a major factor, while 38% believe staying out of bars and clubs means it’s easier for them to control their alcohol intake.